YiyongHuang/S2VT/README.md

-**Video Caption using S2VT**
+#Video Caption using S2VT

-**Requirements**
+##Requirements

 For running my code and reproducing the results, the following packages need to be installed first.
 I have used Python 3.6 for the whole of this project.

-PyTorch
+* PyTorch
-Caffe
+* Caffe
-NumPy
+* NumPy
-cv2
+* cv2
-imageio
+* imageio
-scikit-image
+* scikit-image

-**Running instructions**
+##Running instructions

-1.Install all the packages mentioned in the 'Requirements' section for the smooth running of this project.
+>1.Install all the packages mentioned in the 'Requirements' section for the smooth running of this project.
-2.Download the MSVD dataset to "Data/YouTubeClips"
+>2.Download the MSVD dataset to "Data/YouTubeClips"
-3.Change all the path in these python files to point to directories in your workspace
+>3.Change all the path in these python files to point to directories in your workspace
-4.Run extract_feats.py to extract the RGB features of videos
+>4.Run extract_feats.py to extract the RGB features of videos
-5.Run train.py to train the model
+>5.Run train.py to train the model
-6.Run test.py to generate the caption of test videos
+>6.Run test.py to generate the caption of test videos

-or you can directly extract features from a video and generate captions using test_from_video.py
+or you can directly extract features from a video and generate captions using [test_from_video.py]

-**Acknowledgement**
+##DataSet
+You can download the MSVD dataset [here](http://www.cs.utexas.edu/users/ml/clamp/videoDescription/YouTubeClips.tar)

+##Acknowledgement

 Some code copy from vijayvee(https://github.com/vijayvee/video-captioning)